kamula/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. 6-firstdirectory creates a directory named my first directory in the /tmp/ directory.

 7. 7-movethatfile Move the file betty from /tmp/ to /tmp/my first directory

+8. 8-firstdelete Delete the file betty in in /tmp/my_first_directory